 With this pedigree and continued ability to create what could be the best film camera in the world right now, it’s no surprise that Leica should make some truly impressive digital cameras.
 While the brand seemed to struggle to find its footing in the digital age, their latest releases, the Leica CL, the Leica Q and Q2, and their newest M, the M10, are all grand slams.

 Each of these cameras feels like a classic film camera in the hands.
 The dials and controls are simple and straightforward.
 The mechanisms actuate with incredible precision.
 The ergonomics and methodology are simplified down to the basics of ISO, shutter speed, and aperture.
 In many ways, shooting a CL or a Q2 or an M10 feels like shooting a Leica M3 from 1954 or a CL from the 1970s.
 And that’s a good thing.

-For a digital camera in 2019 to not have an LCD screen is weird and, some would say, silly.
+For a digital camera in the modern era to not have an LCD screen is weird and, some would say, silly.
 And it’s an easy thing to poke fun of when we’re talking about the extremely pricey products that Leica creates.
 In case you’re not keeping track, I’ll tell you – the M10-D costs approximately $1,500 more than the M10.
 Why would anybody spend more money for a digital camera with fewer features than the camera from which it’s derived?
 There’s something to be said for staying in the moment and eliminating distractions, sure, but is that worth $8,000?